 - Applicants may receive only two Quarterly Project awards per fiscal year.

 - Priority may be given to applicants and projects that have not received funding in the past.

 Deadlines & Grant Periods

-- May 15 for projects beginning after July 1 and ending before June 1
+- May 15 for projects occurring after July 1 and ending before June 1

-- August 15 for projects beginning after October 1 and ending before June 1
+- August 15 for projects occurring after October 1 and ending before June 1

-- November 15 for projects beginning after January 1 and ending before June 1
+- November 15 for projects occurring after January 1 and ending before June 1

-- February 15 for projects beginning after April 1 and ending before June 1
+- February 15 for projects occurring after April 1 and ending before June 1

 If you are considering project activity in June, please contact your coordinator.

-Applicants may apply at any deadline for a proposed project, but cannot apply for a project that has already begun.
+Applicants may apply at any deadline for a proposed project, but may not apply for a project that has already occurred before the grant period.

 Applications must be electronically submitted (if applicable), postmarked or hand-delivered to the S.C.
 Arts Commission offices before 5:00 PM, no later than the stated date.
 Note: If a deadline falls on a weekend or state holiday, submissions will be accepted through the following business day.
 Read more about deadlines >>